apollographql/apollo-server/docs/source/federation/other-servers.md

 ---
-title: Using with other servers
+title: Federation with other servers
 ---

 The following is a list of known open source GraphQL server libraries that have built-in support for Apollo Federation.